 - a new central open space making an inviting focal point

-- upgrading Military Road with improved accessibility for everyone
+- re-alignment of Military Road to improve accessibility for everyone

 - enhanced lighting